-High-temperature reservoirs extend over large areas but the target of most wells is to intersect fractures or layers with good permeability.
-These are zones with good flow that can draw in fluids far away from the well.
-There are three main types of high temperature reservoirs that have quite distinct characteristics, a) water dominated, b) boiling reservoirs, and c) steam dominated reservoirs.
+High-temperature reservoirs extend over large areas but the target of most wells is to intersect fractures or geological formations with good permeability.
+Such zones with good flow can draw in fluids far away from the well.
+There are three main types of high temperature reservoirs that have quite distinct characteristics, a) liquid dominated, b) boiling reservoirs, and c) steam dominated reservoirs.

-Many reservoirs are liquid dominated, which means that there is only geothermal liquid in the reservoir and most of the well.
-In a flowing well the liquid starts to boil at a depth which depends mainly on the temperature of the liquid but also on the wellhead pressure and the well productivity.
+Many reservoirs are liquid dominated, at least initially, which means that there is only geothermal water in the reservoir and most of the well.
+In a flowing well the boiling starts at a depth which depends mainly on the temperature of the liquid but also on the wellhead pressure and the well productivity.
 The higher the temperature the deeper will be the onset of boiling, and the higher the wellhead pressure the shallower will be the onset of boiling.
 Above the boiling point the fluid is transported in two-phase flow, steam and water together.
 If the well is not very productive or the temperature high in relation to depth, boiling can move out into the reservoir and over time turn it into a boiling reservoir.
 Then there will be a reduction in water flow but the stem flow will be less affected, as the liquid travels slower in the rock than the vapour and is left behind.
-Thus the average heat content of the produced fluid, measured as enthalpy (kJ/kg), increases.
-As far as steam production is concerned this can be beneficial.
+Thus the average heat content of the produced fluid, measured as enthalpy (kJ/kg), increases over time.
+As far as steam production for power generation is concerned this can be beneficial.

 Finally, there are vapour dominated reservoirs where there is only vapour present in the reservoir, except at great depths in the system.
-In many liquid dominated reservoirs a boiling reservoir can be formed, sometimes referred to as a steam cap, after considerable pressure decline due to production.
-Such steam caps will form in the upper parts of the reservoir, below the "cap rock", where the water has drained away.
+In many liquid dominated reservoirs a boiling reservoir is formed high within the reservoir, referred to as a steam cap, after a considerable pressure decline (drawdown) due to the effects of prolonged production.
+Such steam caps will form in the upper parts of the reservoir, below the "cap rock", where the "water table" has dropped.
 Wells producing from such relatively shallow wells are popular with plant operators as they produce steam only and disposal of the wastewater is not a problem.

-Just how high the maximum temperature can be in a boiling reservoir is controlled by the so-called Boiling Point Depth curve.
-The weight of the water column from surface exerts a certain pressure and the water can reach the temperature of boiling for the respective pressure at that depth.
-The temperature and pressure profiles of reservoirs are quite different and will change over time due to fluid withdrawal for power generation.
-The main changes are in the pressure, referred to as drawdown, but the temperature can be quite stable in comparison.
+Just how high the maximum temperature can be in a boiling reservoir is controlled by the so-called Boiling Point Depth (BPD) curve.
+The weight of the water column within the reservoir, exerts a certain pressure and thus the water can reach the boiling temperature for the respective pressure at that depth.
+The temperature and pressure profiles of reservoirs are quite different, but many follow the BPD curve.
+These will change over time due to fluid withdrawal for power generation, mainly though the pressure, as the temperature is more stable.

 Mathematical modelling allows rather precise predictions on future reservoir behaviour for different rates of production, once there is enough historic data available of these changes.
 The field of reservoir engineering is important in managing the geothermal fields and predicting changes in pressure, enthalpy and temperature resulting from production and reinjection.
-Modelling of chemical changes over time is, however, more difficult and not nearly as precise.
+Modelling of chemical changes over time is, however, more difficult and not as precise.